ruby-on-wheels/ruby-on-wheels.github.io/_posts/2017-03-15-the-first-technical-issue.md

 ![Oil puddle below the van](/assets/images/IMG_7027.JPG)

-Looking closer I realized that the transmission was completely covered in oil.
+Looking a little closer I realized that the transmission was completely covered in oil.

 ![Transmission leaking oil](/assets/images/IMG_7030.JPG)
 ![Transmission leaking even more oil](/assets/images/IMG_7059.JPG)

-Might be connected with the wrong timing I've experienced during my [first ride]({% post_url 2017-02-04-the-first-ride %})?
+It might be connected with the wrong timing, that I experienced during my [first ride]({% post_url 2017-02-04-the-first-ride %})?

-I checked the oil level of the transmission. **Something I should have done before buying the van!** Even though the transmission had already leaked a lot of oil the level was still above the *max* marker.
+I checked the oil level of the transmission. **Something I should have done before buying the van!** Even though the transmission already leaked a lot of oil the level was still above the *max* marker.
 Obviously the person who changed the oil filled too much oil into the transmission.
 Too much or too little oil is something critical and can damage the transmission!

 I carefully removed some oil with a hand pump until the level seemed about right: pump out, test drive, measure, repeat.